infinite-table/infinite-react/www/pages/docs/latest/learn/working-with-data/live-pagination.page.md

 In addition, you have to listen to <DataSourcePropLink name="onDataParamsChange" />  which will be triggered with an object that contains the following properties:

  - `sortInfo` - information about the current sort state
- - `groupRowsBy` - current grouping info
+ - `groupBy` - current grouping info
  - `livePaginationCursor` - the current pagination cursor

 When `dataParams` change (you will be notified via <DataSourcePropLink name="onDataParamsChange" />), you have to fetch new data using the cursor from `dataParams` object.